Arthritis of the Shoulder

 Hemiarthroplasty.
 Just the head of the humerus is replaced by an artificial component.

 Resection arthroplasty.
-The most common surgical procedure used to treat arthritis of the acromioclavicular joint is a resection arthroplasty.
-Your surgeon may choose to do this arthroscopically.
+The most common surgical procedure used to treat arthritis of the AC joint is a resection arthroplasty.
+Your surgeon may choose to do this Arthroscopically.

 In this procedure, a small amount of bone from the end of the collarbone is removed, leaving a space that gradually fills in with scar tissue.